canonical/snapcraft/docs/python-apps.rst

 There will be minor differences to the latest version of the project, such as the version definition and confinement level, but these can be changed after the snap is working.
-Don't worry, we'll break this down in the following sections.
+We'll break this file down into its components in the following sections.

 Metadata
 ~~~~~~~~

 The :file:`snapcraft.yaml` file starts with a small amount of
 human-readable metadata, which is often already available in the project's
-own packaging metadata or project :file:`README.md` file.
-This data is used in
+own packaging metadata or :file:`README.md` file.
+This data is used in the
-the presentation of the application in the Snap Store.
+presentation of the application in the Snap Store.

 .. code:: yaml